 Send Packages on Time

 Life is very busy these days, and even though Christmas Day rolls around every year on December 25, many of us are jolted by the fact that our gifts need to be mailed before Christmas Eve.
-Give yourself a gift this year and get your gifts in the mail by December 1.
-This way, delivery services, such as the US Postal Service and UPS, have time to get your gift there long before the holiday, and you don’t have to worry about missing someone on your list.
+Give yourself a gift this year and get your gifts with destinations in the continental US in the mail by December 1.
+If you’re sending gifts overseas it may take a couple months to arrive, so you may need to ship packages even earlier in the year.
+This allows delivery services, such as the US Postal Service and UPS, time to get your gift there long before the holiday, and you don’t have to worry about missing someone on your list.
 Not only are delivery services very busy this time of year, but weather conditions in much of the country can make the simple act of delivering the mail a dangerous job.
 Bad winter storms often mean that even plows can’t be on the road, so give your letter carrier a break by getting those gifts in the mail at least two weeks before the holiday.

 Verify That You Have the Correct Address